Current alert level

 If you can, wear a face covering in enclosed public spaces where social distancing isn’t possible and where you will come into contact with people you do not normally meet.

-You must wear a face covering at all times on public transport, when attending a hospital as a visitor or outpatient, and from Friday 24 July, when in shops and supermarkets.
+You must wear a face covering at all times on public transport, when attending a hospital as a visitor or outpatient and when in shops and supermarkets.

 Face coverings do not replace social distancing.